WHAT I DO. WHY IT'S DIFFERENT.

 " Guess how many mentions there were in 16 hours of lectures on empowering patients, teaching them, or helping them help themselves? "

-Exactly three sentences.
-Two "You should help your patient learn to relax," asides and one, "your patient could also do stretches."
+Only three sentences.
+There were two "You should help your patient learn to relax," mentions and one, "your patient could also do stretches."
 That's IT!
 In 16 HOURS of lectures!?!

 When I lectured on the third day I asked the audience if it struck anyone as odd to listen to 16 hours of lectures and have next to no mention of anything the patient could or should be doing for themselves but literally hundreds of specific doctor centric tips.
 Things like what gauge needle to choose, exactly how frequently a patient should come in to see you, which herbal formulas we should give a patient for xyz, what angle and how to stimulate the needles to fix the problem.
 It hadn't even occurred to them this was anything less than patient centered, when indeed this is just as doctor centric as most Western doctors - it just uses natural tools.